kellyaj/javattt/README.md

 To play in the terminal, follow these steps:

-1) Navigate to the project's root directory
+1) Clone this repository and cd into it

-2) Type: java javattt/GameLoop
+2) from the project's root directory, type: java javattt/GameLoop